|Rewards Rating:||4.7 / 5|

 - Extended warranty – You can extend the manufacturer’s warranty on your purchases by an extra year on warranties of three years or less.

 The Marriott Bonvoy Boundless card is co-branded with Chase, meaning you’ll deal with Chase customer service if you have any problems with your credit card.
 Fortunately, Chase gets solid reviews from users overall.
-Chase tied for third place in J.D.
-Power’s 2019 Credit Card Satisfaction Study, which took into account the feedback of more than 24,000 credit card users nationwide.
+Chase came in fourth place in J.D.
+Power’s 2020 Credit Card Satisfaction Study, which took into account the feedback of thousands of credit card users nationwide.

 In terms of customer experience with the Marriott Bonvoy program, it may be too early to tell.
 The merger brought on some bumps and hiccups for elite loyalty members, who have been very vocal about problems with the program.
 As Marriott Bonvoy continues to take shape, however, consumers should expect to find a more streamlined customer service experience and fewer issues over time.